api3dao/vitepress-docs/docs/guides/dapis/subscribing-to-dapis/index.md

 [dAPIs](/explore/dapis/using-dapis.md#managed-dapis) are datafeeds that are sourced directly from multiple
-[first-party oracles](/explore/airnode/why-first-party-oracles) and aggregated using [Airnode's](/explore/airnode/what-is-airnode.md) signed data.
-It utilizes first-party oracles, enabling data to be served directly from reputable API providers via the Airnode.
+[first-party oracles](/explore/airnode/why-first-party-oracles) and aggregated using Signed data.
+It utilizes first-party oracles, enabling data to be served directly from reputable API providers.
 This guide will walk you through the process of subscribing to a dAPI.

 ## API3 Market